Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \subsection{Convenient diagrams and stabilization}

 Next we consider the relation between convenient diagrams and stabilizations.
-Suppose that $(\Sigma , \alphak , \betak )$ is a bigon--free pair-of-pants Heegaard diagram for $Y$.
+Suppose that $(\Sigma , \alphak , \betak )$ is a bigon--free essential pair-of-pants Heegaard diagram for the 3-manifold $Y$ which contains no $S^1\times S^2$-summand.
 Choose a crossing $x$ of an $\alphak$-- and a $\betak$--curve (called $\alpha_1$ and $\beta_1$) which is on the boundary of a domain $D$ which is either a hexagon or an octagon.
 Let $(\Sigma ' , \alphak ' , \betak ')$ denote the pair-of-pants Heegaard diagram we get by the stabilization procedure described in Lemma~\ref{l:stabil}.
-In the following ${\DD}$ will denote a convenient diagram derived from $(\Sigma , \alphak , \betak )$, while ${\DD}'$ will be a convenient diagram we get from $(\Sigma ' , \alphak ', \betak ')$ by applying the following choices: In a pair-of-pants which is away from the stabilization we apply the same choices as for ${\DD}$, while near $x$ we apply arbitrary choices.
+In the following, ${\DD}$ will denote a symmetric convenient diagram derived from $(\Sigma , \alphak , \betak )$, while ${\DD}'$ will be a symmetric convenient diagram we get from $(\Sigma ' , \alphak ', \betak ')$ by applying the following choices: \begin{itemize} \item For any pair-of-pants which is away from the stabilization we apply the same choices as for ${\DD}$. \item For part of of the diagram we get by stabilizing the annuli $A_{\alpha}$ and $A_{\beta}$, there are no further choices to make.
+This is because these regions contain only rectangles and octagons, and our goal is to construct a symmetric convenient diagrams. \end{itemize}

-\begin{thm} The convenient diagrams ${\DD}$ and ${\DD}'$ are nicely connected. \end{thm} \begin{proof} Let us define the diagram $\DD_1$ by taking a nice type-$g$ and four nice type-$b$ stabilizations in the elementary domain $D$ of $\DD$ containing a basepoint, where the pair-of-pants stabilization took place, cf. Figure~\ref{f:stabb}.
+\begin{thm} The convenient diagrams ${\DD}$ and ${\DD}'$ are nicely connected. \end{thm} \begin{proof} Let us define the diagram $\DD_1$ by taking two nice type-$b$ and a nice type-$g$ stabilization in the elementary domain $D$ of $\DD$ containing a basepoint, where the pair-of-pants stabilization took place, as it is instructed by Figure~\ref{f:stabb}.
+We would like to show that $\DD '$ and $\DD _1$ can be connected by nice handle slides and nice isotopies.

-Slide the $\alphak$--curve in $\DD '$ we added to the pair-of-pants when stabilizing, over the parallel curve we added when turning the pair-of-pants decomposition into a convenient diagram.
-Notice that the domains in the stabilization region are rectangles or octagons, hence the additional curves are parallel to some curves in the pair-of-pants decomposition.
-Then slide the $\alphak$--curve over the originally chosen $\alpha_1$, and apply the same scheme for the $\betak$--curves.
-A sequence of nice isotopies then turns the diagram into the one shown by Figure~\ref{f:mego}.
-Further handle slides and isotopies then provide the configuration of Figure~\ref{f:stabb}, i.e. of $\DD_1$, concluding the proof.
+Indeed, slide the $\alpha _1''$ (and similarly $\beta _1''$) of Figure~\ref{f:stab} in $\DD '$ over $\alpha _1$ (and $\beta _1$, resp.) by a nice handle slide, and apply nice isotopies until the resulting curves become part of the domain $D$.
+Repeat the same procedure now for the curves $\alpha _1'$ and $\beta _1'$.
+The resulting diagram is shown in Figure~\ref{f:mego}.
+Now it is easy to find a sequence of nice handle slides and nice isotopies connecting the diagram of Figure~\ref{f:mego} and of Figure~\ref{f:stabb}, concluding the proof of the theorem.

 \end{proof}